samruddhin2km/cybersecurity-project-portfolio/readme.md

 Proactive threat hunting plays a critical role in validating security posture, identifying potential attack surfaces, and improving defensive monitoring capabilities even when no immediate indicators of compromise are detected.

+### Additional Threat Hunting Activities

+Apart from the FIN7 and Akira ransomware investigations, additional proactive threat hunting exercises were conducted to identify potential exposure to other malware families.

+Similar hunts were carried out for:

+- **Windows Info Stealer Malware**
+- **Automatic macOS Stealer**

+These hunts involved reviewing endpoint telemetry, authentication logs, process execution activity, and network connections to identify indicators commonly associated with credential theft and data exfiltration techniques.

+To strengthen detection capability, **custom hunting queries and monitoring rules were created** to identify suspicious behaviors related to these threats.

+Although no malicious activity was identified during these hunts, the investigations helped the team better understand how credential stealing malware operates and how attackers may attempt to exfiltrate sensitive information.

+**Key outcomes from these hunts included:**

+- Creation of additional detection queries and monitoring rules to identify suspicious activity early.
+- Improved understanding of credential theft techniques used by information stealers.
+- Recommendation to increase **security awareness among users** regarding credential harvesting attacks.
+- Recommendation to **enforce Multi-Factor Authentication (MFA)** for external-facing services and client access wherever possible.

+Even though no direct compromise was identified, these threat hunting activities provided valuable insights that helped further **strengthen and harden security controls within the environment**.

 ---